andj1210/KRF1TimingApp/README.md

 - The personal leader board
 - The car status view

 After the program has been started, the view can be changed with the space bar.
-The keystroke are also captured in background, i.e. also when the window has no focus.
+Space bar is also captured when the window is not active.

 Keymapping:
-F11   - change to fullscreen
+- F11 - toggle fullscreen
+- s - save a race report as text file
-space - Toggle view (Car status / Leaderboard)
+- space - Toggle view (Car status / Leaderboard), also captured when the window is not active (i.e. you are in game)

+**The window is updated automatically as soon as telemetry data from the game is received**

 #### The personal leader board
 The personal leader board displays the race leader board from perspective of the active player, meaning the deltas are relative to the player.